retifrav/scraps/_linux/kubernetes.md

 Starting to serve on [::]:8080
 ```

-Now you can try to open it in your web-browser as <http://SERVER-IP-ADDRESS:8080/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/>, but you should get `403 Forbidden`, so add `--disable-filter=true` and try again.
+Now you can try to open it in your web-browser as <http://SERVER-PUBLIC-IP-ADDRESS:8080/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/>, but you should get `403 Forbidden`, so add `--disable-filter=true` and try again.
 But actually that is a bad idea, so restrict it to your server (*not your machine/client*) IP address with `--accept-hosts` instead, so for example:

 ``` sh
 $ kubectl proxy --port 8080 --address="0.0.0.0" --accept-hosts="^123\.321\.123\.321$"
 ```

-So here `123.321.123.321` is that `SERVER-IP-ADDRESS` from the URL.
+So here `123.321.123.321` is that `SERVER-PUBLIC-IP-ADDRESS` from the URL.

 Don't forget to open/enable that port in your cloud provider / web-hoster network settings for that VM (*and probably also allow it in system's firewall*).

-##### Access via SSH tunnel
+#### Access via SSH tunnel

 Alternatively, you can forward the local port [via SSH tunnel](https://github.com/retifrav/scraps/blob/master/_linux/ssh.md#open-a-tunnel-to-some-port).
 Then you won't need to run `kubectl proxy`, and actually that is better, as you won't be exposing your dashboard to the entire internet that way: